cocos/cocos-docs/en/scripting/javascript-primer.md

 }
 ```

-Now let's go over the method of introducing a function as a parameter into other fuctions:
+Now let's go over the method of introducing a function as a parameter into other functions:

 ```js
 square = function (a) {